graphql-java/graphql-java/docs/schema.rst

 In addition to the builder style shown above, ``TypeResolver`` s and ``DataFetcher`` s can also be wired in using the ``WiringFactory`` interface.
-This allows for a more dynamic runtime wiring since the IDL definitions can be examined in order to decide what to wire in.
-You could for example look at IDL directives, or some other aspect of the IDL definition to help you decide what runtime to create.
+This allows for a more dynamic runtime wiring since the SDL definitions can be examined in order to decide what to wire in.
+You could for example look at SDL directives, or some other aspect of the SDL definition to help you decide what runtime to create.

 .. code-block:: java